dclfbk/coolcitytrack/docs/structure_thesis.md

-## 5. Analysis of the fragility - climate shelters relationship
-  - Climate Shelter Index
-  - A new Indicator of Fragility: Inclusion of Climatic Fragility
-    - Definition of Climatic Fragility
-    - Identification of more Fragile Statistical Areas
-  - Climatic Fragility and Socio-Demographic Aspects
-  - Fragility and Heat Island
+## 5. ANALYSIS OF THE FRAGILITY – CLIMATE SHELTERS RELATIONSHIP
+- CLIMATE FRAGILITY AND SOCIO-DEMOGRAPHIC ASPECTS
+- FRAGILITY AND HEAT ISLAND
-  - Possible Improvements
+- POSSIBLE IMPROVEMENTS
-    - Prioritization of Possible Changes to Improve Climate Shelters
-    - Indicator of Fragility after the Improvement of Climate Shelters
+  - PRIORITIZATION OF POSSIBLE CHANGES TO IMPROVE CLIMATE SHELDERS
+  - INDICATOR OF FRAGILITY AFTER THE IMPROVEMENT OF CLIMATE SHELTERS

-## 6. Results and Discussion
+## 6. RESULT AND DISCUSSION

-## 7. Conclusion
+## 7. CONCLUSION

-## 8. References
+## 8. REFERENCES